vuejs/apollo/packages/docs/data/fragments.md

 `
 ```

-## Reading Fragment Data with `useFragment`
+## Reading fragment data with `useFragment`

-The [`useFragment`](/api/composable/functions/useFragment) composable creates a reactive binding to fragment data in the Apollo cache.
+[`useFragment`](/api/composable/functions/useFragment) creates a reactive binding to fragment data in the Apollo cache.
 It watches for changes and updates automatically when the cache changes.

-::: warning Cache Identification Required
+::: warning Cache identification required
-`useFragment` only works with data that can be identified by the cache.
-Entities must have a unique cache ID (typically `__typename` + `id`).
+`useFragment` only works with entities the cache can identify.
+Each entity needs a unique cache ID, normally `__typename` plus the entity's key field (usually `id`).
 :::

 ```vue twoslash